-Table B: Population structure of Weston-on-the-Green compared with related regional figures.
+Table B: Population structure of Weston-on-the-Green compared with related regional figures.(2011 UK Census data, Office of National Statistics www.ons.gov.uk)

 SOCIAL AND ECONOMIC PROFILE

 Weston-on-the-Green is an affluent village with a high level of employment and a high educational profile.
 The village retains several working farms and businesses that employ local people, and there is a thriving ‘work-from-home’ community.
 However, the majority of employed residents commute to their workplace outside the village, some considerable distances.
 The skewed population age range means that the number of retired residents is higher than the Cherwell District average.